 I grew up in San Antonio, TX, and left when I joined the United States Navy in 2001.
 I served 10 years on active duty and three more years in the U.S. Navy Reserve.
 I have an AA in Computer Systems Management, a BA in Information Systems Management, and an MA in Organizational Management with a focus on Organizational Leadership.
 I began working in the education industry in 2015 upon my arrival to Vermont.
 I have taught for and been an Adjunct Faculty Member with the Community College of Vermont (CCV).
 I am taking some time off at CCV while I integrate into my new position with LNSU.
 I am excited and honored to offer my services for LNSU.
 See you in the hallways!

 I was born and raised in Mission Viejo, CA, and spent the first 26 years of my life on the west coast.
 I attended Saddleback Community College where I received an A.A.
 Degree in Liberal Arts.
 I then studied at California State University, Fullerton, where I received a B.S. in Child Development.
 We moved east in 1989 and have lived in New Hampshire and Vermont for the past 29 years.
 I spent 20 years working as an educational sales consultant for Staff Development for Educators, a company based out of Peterborough, NH, that provides professional development for educators, PreK-12, and was the first member of their million dollar sales club!
 In July 2015, I had the very good fortune of being hired by LNSU as Executive Assistant to the Superintendent.
 It has been such a rewarding experience for me to work with such a hardworking and dedicated group of professionals who have one goal in mind...how to best serve our students!
-I currently live in Stowe, VT, with my husband and I have two grown children, Brandon and Ashley.
-We enjoy kayaking, fishing and Crossfit!
+I currently live in Stowe, VT, with my husband and I have two grown children, Brandon and Ashley, and a grandson, Oliver.
+We enjoy kayaking, fishing, spending time with family and Crossfit!